randland/tattletail/README.md

      └─ #1 #<Sequences:0x007fa8eaa79960>.fibonacci(4) ⊢ 3
             0.0029 sec

-It's as easy as that!

 More Information
 ---------

 Issues?
 Questions?
 Open an [Issue][1] on github.

-If you need more examples, they can be found in [lib/tattletail/demo.rb][3]
+If you need more usage examples, they can be found in [lib/tattletail/demo.rb][3]

 Contributing
 ------------